lucasopires/JavaEE7-angularJs/README.md

     </dependencies>
 </module>
 ```
-> After you need to download of the mysql connector with a version
+> After that, you need to download of the mysql connector with a version and save in the same directory above
 https://mvnrepository.com/artifact/mysql/mysql-connector-java/5.1.39

 ### Creating a new driver